HimanshuLab/SCI-VCF-docs/mkdocs/docs/installation.md

 Step 5: Launch SCI-VCF by clicking the ```Run App``` button.

-*Note: For conda-based installation in Windoas OS, we recommend using the Windows Subsystem for Linux.
+*Note: For conda-based installation in Windows OS, we recommend using the Windows Subsystem for Linux.
 More information is available in the [FAQ](faq.md) section.*

-## Docker based installation
+## Docker-based installation

 ### Prerequisites

 + Docker <a href="https://docs.docker.com/get-docker/" target="_blank">(link)</a>.
 + Web Browser
-+ Sudo privelleges
++ Sudo privileges

 **Step 1: Get the SCI-VCF image from Docker Hub and run it**
 ```